braincogsci/literature-thesis/lt-manual.md

 ## Topic
 The research question of the Literature Thesis must be broad enough to justify spending 336 hours writing a paper on it (12 EC), but not so broad that the existing knowledge on the subject cannot be summarized in the time available.
 The supervisor is requested to justify this estimation when the choice of topic is finalized.
 Please note: the purpose of the Literature Thesis is NOT additional analysis of data from the literature.

 Students may choose a topic in which they have a special interest within the field of brain and cognitive sciences.
 The content of the thesis should be distinct from the question addressed in their research project(s).
-Student and supervisor settle on the definitive subject for the paper together.
+Student and supervisor settle on the definitive subject for the paper together, as part of the process of writing the Literature Thesis.

 Once the topic and time planning are decided on, the student uses the My Projects portal on Datanose to register the project.
 This gives the programme the opportunity to provide feedback on the topic choice, if this is deemed necessary.
 Once this thesis is approved, this becomes visible to the student on Datanose.